Carpet Beetle on Carpet

 Final Thoughts

-If you do identify an infestation take action immediately.
-You can try DIY methods, however read instructions and side effects before using chemicals.
-At the end of the day, don't be afraid to call in the professionals either if you don't think you can manage.
+If you do identify an infestation, take action immediately.
+You can try DIY methods; however, read instructions and side effects before using chemicals.
+At the end of the day, don't be afraid to call in the professionals if you don't think you can manage.

-We go to great lengths to ensure that all our DIY carpet beetle products are effective & easy-to-use.
+We go to great lengths to ensure that all our DIY carpet beetle products are effective, fast and easy-to-use.
+Explore our range of products to take control of your carpet beetle problems with confidence.